nextthingco/docs/CHIP_Pro-Docs/source/includes/_technicaldocs.md

 ## GR8 Datasheet

 Find the ballout diagram, technical specifications, and mechanical information in the GR8 datasheet available in our C.H.I.P.
 Pro Hardware Github repository in the [GR8 directory](https://github.com/NextThingCo/CHIP_Pro-Hardware/tree/master/GR8).
 Looking for a reference design that uses GR8?
 Check out all the [C.H.I.P.
-Pro design documents and schematics](https://github.com/NextThingCo/CHIP_Pro-Hardware) also available in that repository.
+Pro design documents and schematics](https://github.com/NextThingCo/CHIP_Pro-Hardware) also available in the C.H.I.P.
+Pro Hardware repository.

 ## GR8 Manual

-All details needed to program GR8 is in the GR8 manual available in our [Github repository](https://github.com/NextThingCo/CHIP_Pro-Hardware/tree/master/GR8/Manual).
+All details needed to program GR8 are in the GR8 manual available in our [Github repository](https://github.com/NextThingCo/CHIP_Pro-Hardware/tree/master/GR8/Manual).

 ## Open Source License